Two Species, One Family

 Distribution and Habitat

-While the alligator snappers are mostly found in the southern waters of the United States, the range of common ones spans from South America to Canada.
-Common snapping turtles are often found at higher altitudes, as compared to their counterparts and they inhabit shallow ponds, lakes, and streams.
+While alligator snappers are mostly found in the southern waters of the United States, the range of common snapping turtles spans from South America to Canada.
+Common snapping turtles are often found at higher altitudes than alligator snappers, and they inhabit shallow ponds, lakes, and streams.

 Behavior

-Both the species are aquatic creatures that spend most of their life in water.
-They can lie at the bottom of the water body for a very long time, stretching their neck for occasional breathing.
-The females come out of the water for nesting, and occasionally, these turtles are found basking in the sun.
+Both species are aquatic creatures that spend most of their lives in water.
+They can lie at the bottom of a water body for a very long time, stretching their neck for occasional breathing.
+Females come out of the water for nesting, and these turtles are occasionally found basking in the sun.

-It has been observed that most of these turtles can spend three to four hours continuously under water.
-Inside water bodies, they are mostly found to be peaceful and harmless.
-However, the aggressive behavior is mainly seen when they are on land.
-Snapping turtles are also found to produce hissing sounds, when they feel threatened.
+Most snapping turtles can spend three to four hours continuously underwater.
+Inside water bodies, they are mostly peaceful and harmless.
+However, their aggressive behavior is mainly seen when they are on land.
+Snapping turtles also produce hissing sounds when they feel threatened.

 While common snapping turtles are omnivores that feed on both plant and animal matter, alligator snappers are mostly carnivorous.
 The diet of common snappers includes plant matter, worms, insects, snails, fish, tadpoles, frogs, small mammals, birds, and dead animals.
 Alligator snapping turtles feed on worms, molluscs, fish, water birds, aquatic rodents, small mammals, snakes, small alligators, and even other turtles.